candlepin/candlepin.github.io/README.md

 # Deployment
 1. `yum install rhc`
 1. `rhc setup`
-j.
-Go into your checkout.
+1. Go into your checkout.
 You'll need to add the Openshift metadata and remote to your .git/config.
    To automate this, I've created a little script.
 Simply run `bin/site-tool bootstrap`.
 You should now be able to use `rhc` to issue commands to the app on Openshift.
 1. ```TEMPORARY```: Visit the Jenkins job website. <http://build-candlepinproject.rhcloud.com>